clq/clq.github.com/_posts/2011-06-13-Norwegian-words-about-snow.md

 Adjective describing a geographical place with a lot of snow: sn&oslash;hard
 Adjective describing a specific place with a lot of snow OR weather when it is almost about to start snowing: sn&oslash;tung
 A place where the snow floats to, bunches up, and stays until spring: fonnest&oslash;de
-A place with snow and ice… and not much else: is&oslash;de
+A place with snow and ice... and not much else: is&oslash;de
 Very slippery ice, under a layer of snow: underh&aring;l, svikh&aring;l, blindh&aring;l
 Snow or ice that is almost transparent due to rain: glarh&aring;lke
 The altitude that the snow starts appearing at: sn&oslash;grense, sn&oslash;linje